xmtp/xmtp-dot-org/docs/tutorials/identity-resolution.md

 ### Reverse resolution using Everyname

-For reverse resolution, send a GET request with a wallet address and network.
-For example:
+For reverse resolution, send a GET request with a wallet address and domain provider.
+You can find a list of all domain providers [here.](https://docs.everyname.xyz/api/get-supported-providers)  For example:

 <Tabs>
 <TabItem value="request" label="Request" >